 High Temp Accelerometers ≥ +490 to +1200 °F (+254 to +649 °C)

-It is important to note that measurement resolution and low-frequency response for charge mode output acceleration sensing systems are dependent upon the noise floor and discharge time constant characteristics of the signal conditioning and readout devices used.
+It is important to note that measurement resolution and low-frequency response for charge mode sensing systems are dependent upon the noise floor and discharge time constant characteristics of the signal conditioning and readout devices used.

 - High Temperature Vibration Measurements